Emotional, cognitive, and neuroeducation support after Acquired Brain Injury

 Life can change in a single moment.

 Sometimes the shift is subtle and we adjust little by little.
-But sometimes the shift is sudden — a major injury, a frightening medical event, a trauma that leaves lasting effects, or an experience that shakes the foundation of your inner world.
-These moments can disrupt not only your emotional life, but also your brain and nervous system in ways you may never have been told to expect.
+But sometimes the shift is sudden— a major injury, a frightening medical event, a trauma that leaves lasting effects, or an experience that shakes the foundation of your inner world.

 Lifepaths is a place where your experience is taken seriously — emotionally, physically, and neurologically.

-Understanding what is happening inside your brain.
+Understanding what is happening inside your brain

 Neuroscience gives us language for why everything feels so different right now.

-Trauma, injury, and persistent overwhelm can alter how the nervous system interprets the world, how the brain regulates emotion, and how your body responds to even small triggers.
-These shifts are real, measurable, and not a sign of weakness.
+Trauma, injury, and persistent overwhelm can alter how the nervous system responds to stress, how the brain regulates emotion, and how your body reacts to triggers.

 What Support Can Help Restore

-- A renewed sense of safety
+- A renewed sense of safety through trauma therapy for brain injury

 - Understanding what your brain is trying to protect you from